coryrylan/ngx-lite/src/lib/ngx-input-switch/README.md

 ## Component

-Once the library is imported, you can use the `ngx-input-star-rating` component.
+Once the library is imported, you can use the `ngx-input-switch` component.

 ```typescript
 import { Component, OnInit } from '@angular/core';